 Guatemalan producers are constantly looking for better growing conditions: richer soil; advantageous micro-climates; and ideal shade conditions.
 Farmers are investing in moving to higher grounds to increase their options for growing specialty coffees.
 They are dedicating lands at higher altitudes to planting traditional varietals that produce differentiated cup qualities.

-Cupping: Medium Body, Medium Acidity and flavor notes of Dark Chocolate, Brown Sugar, Green Apple and Roasted Hazelnut.
+Cupping: Light Body, Bright Acidity and flavor notes of Chocolate, Almond, Cane Sugar and Tart Green Apple

 Roast Level: Full City/Medium